parthpathak719/parthpathak719/README.md

 # Hi, I'm Parth 👋

 CS student passionate about full stack web development, application security, and networking.
-Always building something — and occasionally breaking it on purpose.
+Always building something, and occasionally breaking it on purpose.

 ## 🎮 Outside of Tech